MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/pass-parms-to-apis.md

 dataPackage.SetStorageItems({ storageFiles.begin(), storageFiles.end() }); // works
 ```

-For the case of `IIterable<IKeyValuePair<K, V>>`, these alternatives are also accepted.
+For the case of `IIterable<IKeyValuePair<K, V>>`, these alternatives are accepted.
 Note that some alternatives are available only for synchronous methods.

 | Alternative  | Sync | Async | Notes |
 |--------------|------|-------|-------|